stabib/gradle-git-repo-plugin/README.md

 		// optional

 		newpublishtaskname = "publishToGihub"
-		publishTask = "publish" //(option for publishing, default is publish) The publish task to use }
+		publishtask = "publish" //(option for publishing, default is publish) The publish task to use }

 ## Flags